chlo-ng/campus-discovery/README.md

 to start backend:
 1. navigate to repository
-2. `cd backend` to navigate to frontend folder
+2. `cd backend` to navigate to backend folder
 3. `./mvnw spring-boot:run` to start server on localhost:8080

 to start frontend: